 "Ritsuka!
 Ritsuka!
 Are you home?
 I was going to visit Grandpa, but I couldn't leave without --"

 Masaki paused at the entrance to the living room.
-From his position underneath Rituka, who had been wriggling a moment ago but now looked ready to go into shock, Soubi had an excellent view of her silently opening and closing mouth.
+From his position underneath Rituka, who had been stiff a moment ago but now looked ready to go into shock, Soubi had an excellent view of her silently opening and closing mouth.
 Whatever she was trying to say, it seemed that her vocal chords were not cooperating.

 Maybe it ran in the family.